yanndeo/app-user/README.md

 - keys oauth generated
 - database app_user_db created (root/root)

-Execute `make drop` command to stop and delete all containers, volumes docker
+Execute `make drop` command to stop and delete all containers, volumes docker.
+Before,you need to make sure you have the docker daemon running.
  ### Note

  Stack : Laravel Mongo and Vuejs.